zxc916684603/ecs/intl.en-US/Product Introduction/Benefits of ECS.md

 ## Elastic network {#section_qrm_cv4_ydb .section}

 Alibaba Cloud features elastic network as well.
 When you purchase the Alibaba Virtual Private Cloud \(VPC\), you can have the network configurations the same as those of data centers.
-In addition, you can have the following benefits: interconnection between data centers, separate secure domains in data centers, and flexible network configurations and planning within the VPC.
+In addition, you can have the following benefits:

+-   Interconnection between data centers
+-   Separate secure domains in data centers
+-   Flexible network configurations and planning within the VPC

 For more information about elastic network, see [Virtual Private Cloud](https://www.alibabacloud.com/help/product/27706.htm).

 Elasticity of Alibaba Cloud is a combination of elastic computing, storage, network, and the elasticity to redesign business architecture.
 By using Alibaba Cloud, you can work out your business portfolio in whatever way you want.